7 Surprising Ways Millennial Mums Are Redefining Motherhood

 A wider online community of mums means more knowledge at our fingertips and more support through every phase of our difficult motherhood journey.

-3) We’re making motherhood look good
+3) They’re making motherhood look good

 With the rise of sites like Pinterest, Etsy, Instagram, there’s no end to the parade of picture-perfect moments that millennial mums are capturing and sharing. theAsianparent's Asian Digital Mum survey has found that 80% of Asian women actually increase, not reduce, their Internet usage after becoming mums, and as Mindchamps tells us, close to 40% of American mums aged 18-34 created social media accounts for their babies.